Skip to main content

 Subdomain trimming

 You don’t need to create a separate challenge record for every subdomain.
-Upsun trims subdomains upward until it finds a valid challenge record.
-For example, to allow both foo.example.org and bar.example.org to be added to the same organization, you can create a single record at the parent domain level:
+Upsun walks up the domain hierarchy — from the full domain toward the apex — until it finds a valid challenge record.
+For example, to allow both app.example.com and api.example.com to be added to the same organization, you can create a single record at the parent domain level:

-This record covers all subdomains under example.org.
+This record covers all subdomains under example.com.
 The platform stops checking as soon as it finds a valid challenge record.

 Public Suffix List